hkrish28/image-manipulator/README.md

 <h3>How to run</h3>
 <ul>
 <p>The program is run using the ProgramRunner class.
-Once run, input any of the valid command for the operations on your images.
+This class can be run without any arguments which will Once run, input any of the valid command for the operations on your images.
 To run the example script provided, once the program runner is running, input "run resources/script.txt" in the command line and after the execution of the script, type "exit" to stop the program.</p></ul>

 <h3>Supported commands</h3>

 <ul><b>load image-path image-name</b>: Load an image from the specified path and refer it to henceforth in the program by the given image name.

 <b>save image-path image-name</b>: Save the image with the given name to the specified path which